LucaRickli/GHCR-Hook/README.md

 ## Add container to sync

-Pull the docker image you want to sync to your server and start at least one container using this image.
-Add a webhook to your GitHub repo and select `Content type` => `applications/json` and `select individual events`.
+- Pull the docker image you want to sync to your server.
+- Start at least one container using this image.
+- Add a webhook to your GitHub repo.
+  - Set `Payload Url` to your server.
+  - Select `Content type` = `applications/json`
+  - Select `select individual events`.
 In there select `packages` and remove any other selections.
-Configure the rest of the hook and thats it!

 ## Todo's